 This course is included in the Pre-Nursing and Allied Health Career Studies Certificate.

-1Students planning on pursing a bachelor of science degree in nursing are advised to talk to their advisor about taking MTH 240 instead of MTH 126.
+1 Students planning on pursing a bachelor of science degree in nursing are advised to talk to their advisor about taking MTH 240 instead of MTH 126.

-2A list of approved general education electives (humanities/fine arts, social/behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.
-3All courses denoted with must be taken prior to NUR 111.
-Students must pass the computer competency exam or complete ITE 115 or CSC 155 prior to NUR 111.
-CPR certification (American Heart Association, "BLS for the Health Care Provider") is required prior to NUR 111.
+2 A list of approved general education electives (humanities/fine arts, social/ behavioral sciences, mathematics, science, and personal wellness) is provided in the General Education section of the catalog under Curriculum Planning and Design.